-Preretirement mortality rates were based on the RP-2014 Headcount-Weighted Healthy Employee Male/Female mortality table with fully generational mortality improvement projections from the central year using the MP-2017 scale.
+The June 30, 2016 valuation used preretirement mortality rates based on the RP-2014 Headcount-Weighted Healthy Employee Male/Female mortality table with fully generational mortality improvement projections from the central year using the MP-2017 scale.
 Postretirement mortality rates were based on the RP-2014 Headcount-Weighted Healthy Annuitant Male/Female mortality table with fully generational improvement projections from the central year using the MP-2017 scale.
 Disability mortality was based on the RP-2014 Headcount-Weighted Disabled Male/Female mortality table with fully generational improvement projections from the central year using the MP-2017 scale.

-Certain actuarial assumptions used in the June 30, 2016 valuation were based on the results of actuarial experience studies of the State of New Jersey's defined benefit plans, including PERS (July 1, 2011 through June 30, 2014), ABP (using the experience of the TPAF - July 1, 2012 through June 30, 2015), and PFRS (July 1, 2010 through June 30, 2013).
+Certain actuarial assumptions used in the June 30, 2017 and 2016 valuations were based on the results of actuarial experience studies of the State of New Jersey's defined benefit plans, including PERS (July 1, 2011 through June 30, 2014), ABP (using the experience of the TPAF - July 1, 2012 through June 30, 2015), and PFRS (July 1, 2010 through June 30, 2013).